cs1302uga/cs1302-tutorials/exceptions/exceptions.md

 is executed until an exception object is throw.
 When the exception is thrown, the JVM redirects the flow of control into an appropriate associated `catch` block.
-After the `catch` block is executed, flow of control is redirected to immediately after the ensite try-catch construct.
+After the `catch` block is executed, flow of control is redirected to immediately after the entire try-catch construct.
 Here is an example:

 ```java